bcwilhite/ato-toolkit/stig/tools/README.md

 ## Included Components

-* **publish-to-blob.ps1:** This script can be used to upload the included template json files as well as the supporting automation artifacts to a specified Azure Storage Account.
+* **publish-to-blob.ps1:** This script can be used to upload the included template json files and supporting automation artifacts to a specified Azure Storage Account.
 * **scale-deployment.ps1:** This script is used to create STIG VM deployments based on the included mainTemplate.json files for Linux and Windows.
 * **kick-start-scaled-deployment.ps1:** This script couples both the publish-to-blob and scale-deployment scripts to copy the needed artifacts and invoke a scaled VM deployment.